hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/AdvanceConcepts/transform.md

 # TRANSFORM

-Transform function, loops through an entire dataset, and performs an operation on every field in the dataset.
+Transform function, defines specific operations that will be performed on every field in result dataset.
+TRANSFORM functions starts from row one and covers the entire dataset row by row.
-When defining a transform you need to tell the function what it needs to do for each field in the input dataset, and what the output dataset should look like.\
+When defining a transform you need to tell the function what it needs to done on each field in the result dataset by using input datasets fields or creating new definitions for the fields.\
 Transform can be used with PROJECT, JOIN, ITERATE, ROLLUP and more.

 ```java